rh-ssa-demos/agentic-ai-enabled-ran/steps-to-run-on-openshift.md

 ## 8. Deploy RANCHAT

-RANCHAT provide the user interface to interact with model and also view automatically detected anomalies in the network.
-To deploy the RANCHAT service, follow the steps:
+RANCHAT provides a user interface for interacting with the model and viewing automatically detected network anomalies.
+Follow the steps below to deploy the RANCHAT service:

 ### Create required secrets

-The secrets define the KEY for the API to access the LLM and the S3 object storage.
+The secrets define the KEY for the API to access the model API and the S3 object storage.
 RANCHAT requires three keys: `API_KEY`, `S3_KEY`, and `S3_SECRET_ACCESS_KEY`.
 These must be base64-encoded if you are editing the `secrets.yaml` file directly.

 To encode the values manually use: